 This is the perfect kit for removing your make-up.
 A generous 12 washable wipes in all colours and a little wash bag to keep them in order in your washing machine.
 All washable up to 60'.
 Wouldn't this be a great gift for the teenager in your life?
 Here you have enough make-up remover pads to last you the whole week.
-Made from off cuts of our organic cotton fabrics, usually a mix of white organic cotton fleece and mixed colours organic cotton velour.
-These pads are cheaply produced, which means you get them for such a good price.
+This is how we use up our off cuts of our organic cotton fabrics, and you will usually get a mix of white organic cotton fleece and mixed colours organic cotton velour.
+These wipes are more cheaply produced than the Round ones, which means they are a little cheaper.
 It also means that you sometimes get loose threads.
-Feel free to snip the threads, preferable after the first wash, as washing will set them in place.
+Feel free to snip the threads, preferably after the first wash, as washing will set them in place.

 Here's a video of how you could use them:

 (ps.
 They are NOT "disposable" .
 I think she meant 'reusable')

 Here's what one of the testers had to say about them:

 - How many do you need each time/in a pack?: I'd need more if they were all velour, but the fleece seemed to make the product on it go further and even use toner, then put moisturiser on the same pad and apply that aswell.
 On the other hand, the velour seemed to need quite a bit of the product and even then would need to be applied several times so there isn't friction on the skin, I needed one per product I was applying so to apply makeup remover, cleanser, toner & moisturiser at night, I'd need 4/5 velour pads just for then, but if I was to use the fleece, I think I'd only need 2, possibly 3 at a time which makes it more convenient rather than having to deal with lots of them.
 After using the velour, it felt dry very quickly so it was easy to muddle up which was used and which wasn't used, this combined with the dark colour wasn't such a good mix.
 The fleece however stayed damp for a while and the white enabled me to very clearly see which was and wasn't used. "